nevilleq/p8105_fp_qzal/Report/Final_report.md

 A higher percentage of licensed dogs bite in the Bronx than any other NYC borough; Manhattan has the lowest percentage of total dog bites.
 However, Manhattan has the most licensed dogs by quite a bit, whereas the Bronx has the second fewest number of registered dogs.
 Queens has the highest number of reported bites (664 total).

 We can break this analysis down by dog breed; pit bull or not.
-Across all years, 32.57% of all bites are given by pitbulls; in 2016, this number was 35.74%.
-This is a rather high percentage for a single breed.
+Across all years, only 5.52% of registered dogs are pitbulls.
+However, 32.57% of all bites are given by pitbulls; in 2016, this number was 35.74%.

 The figures below show the number of registered dogs and number of bites by borough, and classified by breed type.
-Only a small percentage of registered dogs are pitbulls (A), but upwards of 30% of all reported bites are given by pit bulls (B).
+The overall trend described above is upheld.
+A small percentage of licensed dogs are pit bulls (A), but upwards of 30% of all reported bites are given by pit bulls (B).

 ``` r
 # number of licenses in each borough in 2016 by breed type